-How to encrypt external drive without erasing data on macOS?
+How to encrypt external drive on macOS Mojave/High Sierra without erasing data?

 I'm running Filevault on my internal hard drive, but I realized that I never encrypted my external drive and I'm not seeing any encrypt options anywhere (right click in Finder, disk utility, etc...).
 How can I encrypt this drive in place without having to erase all the data first?

 In this situation, Bitlocker is the best choice.
 Although Microsoft has not implemented Bitlocker client for macOS, but with the help of M3 Bitlocker Loader for Mac, we can still use Bitlocker to password protect/encrypt external drive on macOS Mojave/High Sierra/Sierra and Mac OS X.

 Tutorial to password protect/encrypt external drive with Bitlocker on macOS Mojave/High Sierra